ReSee: Responding through Seeing Fine-grained Visual Knowledge in Open-domain Dialogue: Multimodal Dialogue Datasets

 \subsection{Overall Dataset}

 The proposed datasets are advantageous in comparing prior works by providing fine-grained and more accurate images related to the dialogue context.
-This is because (1) we explicitly split the visual knowledge into turn-level and entity-level; (2) we use a large image pool as well as online search engines to acquire images.
+This is because (1) we explicitly split the visual knowledge into turn-level and entity-level; (2) we use a large image pool as well as online searching engines to acquire images.
 We additionally present examples and detailed statistics of \textsc{ReSee}-\texttt{WoW} and \textsc{ReSee}-\texttt{DD} in Appendix~\ref{sec:data_details}.
+Note that, since turn-level information is conveyed through sentences, whose semantic information may not be fully captured through conventional word matching, we did not employ online searching for turn-level images.\looseness=-1